xiehb-evolution/hybrid-effects/README.md

 ```

 ## 2. Genotyping and phasing
 For all the F0, F1, and F2, the genomes were determined using the Illumina SNP60 BeadChip.
 The genomic data is available in the file "sscrofa11.data.zip".
+The coordinates were shown in the genome build of Sscrofa 11.1.

 We performed the haplotype inference for the whole LW-MIN family using the  shapeit software.